magento-hackathon/operation-frontend-steward/proposals/02-atomic-templates.md

 ### Example A: Product View

 In Magento 1.x, heavily modifying the product view is a mess because the ```catalog/product/view.phtml``` template contains a significant amount of variability between product types and a great deal of logic spills out into conditionally rendering child templates.
-This manifests as a problem when components that should be independent like “price box(es)”, “inventory status”, “quantity input”, or “add-to actions” render in different templates within the same parent depending on the product type.
+This manifests as a problem when components that should be independent like “price box(es)", “inventory status", “quantity input", or “add-to actions" render in different templates within the same parent depending on the product type.

 #### Original Magento Code (excerpt)